hstriepe/CapturePlay/MANUAL.md

 **Solutions**:

+1. **Adjust Performance Mode**: Go to **CapturePlay > Settings** and try a lower performance mode:
+   - If set to "High", try "Medium" or "Auto"
+   - If set to "Medium", try "Low" for maximum smoothness
+   - "Auto" mode will automatically detect slower systems and apply optimizations
-1. **Close other applications**: Free up CPU and memory resources
+2. **Close other applications**: Free up CPU and memory resources
-2. **Check device resolution**: High-resolution devices require more processing power
+3. **Check device resolution**: High-resolution devices require more processing power
-3. **Lower frame rate**: Some devices allow frame rate adjustment (device-specific)
+4. **Lower frame rate**: Some devices allow frame rate adjustment (device-specific)
-4. **Check USB bandwidth**: Use USB 3.0 ports for high-resolution devices
+5. **Check USB bandwidth**: Use USB 3.0 ports for high-resolution devices
-5. **Disable other video apps**: Close other apps using video capture devices
+6. **Disable other video apps**: Close other apps using video capture devices
+7. **Disable color correction**: If you're using color correction (brightness, contrast, hue), try resetting to defaults to reduce processing overhead

 ---